 UK - Agriculture and mining

 The UK had the most important economy in the world in the 19th century.
-During the Industrial Revolution in the 20th century, it went into decline but since the 1980s economic performance has improved.
+During the industrial revolution in the 18th century, it was the first to develop, but since the 1990s, economic performance has improved.

 Agriculture, forestry and fishing